15 YouTube Growth Myths: Paid vs. Organic Debunked!

 Here are some of the top myths that are NOT true.

-This is a common limited belief that does hold many back.
-Many times perfection is tied to someone’s ego.
+This is a common, limited belief that holds many back.
+Many times, perfection is tied to someone’s ego.

 You grow by uploading, experimenting, and adjusting.
 Your first 20-50 videos are your training ground.
 It’s sort of like surfing.